Purdue defense bottles up No. 8 Spartans in 71-42 upset

 Michigan State: Clearly, the Spartans are better than they demonstrated Sunday.
 They were completely out of sync against Purdue’s defense.
 They were beaten physically and were careless with the ball.
 The real danger is it could become a guide for how other opponents can beat Michigan State.

 Purdue: The Boilermakers’ usually strong defense might have been at its best against the Spartans.
-It’s tough to imagine them performing much better.
+It’s actually tough to imagine them performing much better.
 But, offensively, they may have found a solution to their woes by divvying up the scoring chores.
-Time will tell whether coach Matt Painter has a fix — or whether it was merely an aberration.
+Time will tell whether Painter has a fix — or whether it was merely an aberration.

 STAT PACK

-Michigan State: Committed seven turnovers before forcing one by the Boilermakers. … The Spartans missed their first 10 3-point attempts and were just 2 of 16 in the game. … Michigan State shot 35.1% from the field, was outrebounded 34-32 and the 20-point first half was its lowest total in any half this season. … The Spartans have lost four straight in West Lafayette. … Rocket Watts had 10 points.
+Michigan State: Committed seven turnovers before forcing the first by the Boilermakers. … The Spartans missed their first 10 3s and finished 2 of 16. … The Spartans have lost four straight in West Lafayette. … Rocket Watts had 10 points.
 Xavier Tillman finished with eight points and eight rebounds.

-Purdue: Williams also had seven rebounds and four assists. … Evan Boudreaux had 11 points and five rebounds while Stefanovic and Eric Hunter Jr. each finished with 10 points. … Purdue had a 21-8 advantage in points off turnovers. … The Boilermakers broke a tie for the second-longest home winning streak against conference opponents in Mackey Arena history.
-They won 19 straight between January 1968 and February 1970. … The Boilermakers have won five of their last six home games against Top 10 foes.
+Purdue: Williams also had seven rebounds and four assists. … Evan Boudreaux had 11 points and five rebounds while Sasha Stefanovic and Eric Hunter Jr. each finished with 10 points. … Purdue had a 21-8 advantage in points off turnovers. … The Boilermakers broke a tie for the second-longest home winning streak against conference opponents in Mackey Arena history.
+They won 19 straight between January 1968 and February 1970. … The Boilermakers have won five of their last six home games against top-10 foes.

 UP NEXT